 - Medical research and statistics: Article 6(e) and Article 9(2)(j) - public interest and scientific research purposes

-Any data we hold or pass on to bona fide researchers, except for clinical research studies, will have been anonymised in accordance with the Information Commissioner’s Office Anonymisation Code of Practice.
+Any data we hold or pass on to bona fide researchers for observational research will have been anonymised in accordance with the Information Commissioner’s Office Anonymisation Code of Practice.
 We will hold data indefinitely for the benefit of future research, but studies will normally only hold the data we release to them for twelve months.

 Your data subject rights under the General Data Protection Regulation (GDPR)